You wouldn’t believe how many amazing tourist attractions there are within a short drive of Edinburgh…

 As any visitor to Scotland will know, the capital city of Edinburgh is at the top of the list of places to visit thanks to famous attractions like Edinburgh Castle, The Royal Mile, Holyrood Palace and the Scottish National Gallery, all of which are within a short walking distance of each other.

-The downside of having such a compact city is that tourists usually just cram a few days of sight-seeing into their holiday before heading off to tour the Highlands or the Western Isles, never to explore any further outside Edinburgh than the airport.
+The downside of having such a compact city is that tourists usually just cram a few days of sight-seeing into their holiday before heading off to tour the Highlands or the Western Isles, never to explore any further outside of Edinburgh than the airport.
 But failing to venture into the areas surrounding the city is a classic mistake that can lead to people missing out on some of the best attractions that Scotland has to offer.

 While Edinburgh has plenty of travel options to cater to visitors thanks to frequent (and cheap) buses, taxis-galore and more tourist coaches than you can shake a selfie stick at, the best way to experience the nearby countryside is by self-drive car.